-When a student does not meet the cumulative or major grade point average expected and/or falls 15 or more credits below the number of credits expected for their classification, the student will be placed on academic probation for the next fall or spring semester of enrollment, and the advisor will be notified.
-Probation is a period during which students are expected to improve academically, and the time on academic probation can be an opportunity to clarify goals, identify campus resources, develop mentoring relationships, and grow the academic skill set.
-Students on academic probation are not eligible to participate in a) any NCAA Division III athletics practices, competitions, or related activities; b) co-curricular musicals, theatrical productions, or music groups; c) student government leadership; d) any study abroad program or domestic semester away program; e) fraternity/sorority pledging; or f) similar college sponsored co-curricular activities.
+When a student does not meet the cumulative or major grade point average expected, and/or falls more than one semester behind a projected four-year graduation, the student will be placed on academic probation for the next regular semester of enrollment, and the advisor will be notified.
+Students placed on academic probation should use the semester as an opportunity to focus on academic improvement.
+Students will meet with their class dean regularly to clarify goals, identify campus resources to help them succeed, develop additional mentoring relationships with faculty, and enhance their academic skills.
+Students on academic probation are ineligible to participate in many co-curricular activities, including the following:

+- NCAA Division III athletics practices, competitions, and related activities;

+- Dance or cheer team;

+- Music ensembles;

+- Theatre productions, including musicals;

+- Student government leadership;

+- Study abroad or domestic semester away programs;

+- Fraternity or sorority pledging;

+- Other college-sponsored co-curricular activities.

+If a non-athletic activity is required for the probationary student's major, exceptions to this list may be granted with the approval of the student's class dean and academic advisor.
+If there is a question as to the appropriateness of an activity, students should consult with their class dean.

-Students who improve their cumulative GPA, major GPA, and total credits earned to the minimum level expected during the fall or spring semester will be removed from academic probation; students are not eligible to be removed from academic probation after the summer session.
-Students who make a noted improvement, but have not achieved the minimum levels outlined above will be continued on probation until their grade point average (cumulative and major) and completed credits are at the level(s) expected for their classification.
-Students who demonstrate little or no improvement will be continued on probation, suspended or dismissed.
-Students on academic probation for more than one semester can have their financial aid reduced.
+Students who improve their cumulative GPA, major GPA, and total credits earned to the minimum level expected during the fall or spring semester will be removed from academic probation; students who make such improvement after a summer session will be removed from academic probation, but will be required to meet with their class dean during the fall semester.
+Students who are removed from academic probation as a result of summer performance but fail to attend subsequent meetings with their class dean may be immediately returned to academic probation.

+Students who make a noted improvement, but do not achieve the minimum levels outlined above, will be continued on academic probation until their grade point average (cumulative and major) and completed semester hours are at the level(s) expected for their classification.
+Students on academic probation who demonstrate little or no improvement may be suspended or dismissed.

+Students on academic probation for more than one semester may have their financial aid reduced.
 See the catalog section on Financial Aid Satisfactory Academic Progress for more information.